Today we’re looking at various ways to say “because,” including “due to,” “since,” and “as.”

 “Since” or “Because”?

-Strict grammarians may not like it (7), but “since” and “because” can be synonyms (1, 8).
+Strict grammarians may not like it (7), but “since” and “ opens in a new windowbecause” can be synonyms (1, 8).
 “Since I love you, let’s get married” means the same thing as “Because I love you, let’s get married.”
-(Yes, you can use “because” at the beginning of a sentence.)
+(Yes, you can use opens in a new window“because” at the beginning of a sentence.)

 Fussy grammarians might be a teensy bit right in some cases, though.
 The word “since” often refers to how much time has passed, as in “Since yesterday, all I’ve thought about is you.”
 Sometimes, a sentence with “since” can be interpreted in two ways, and that is when you should avoid using “since” to mean “because.”
 Take this ambiguous sentence: